Patient Medical Homes (PMHs) and Primary Care Networks (PCNs)

 What is expected to be in the Service Plan?

 Each division’s service plan is expected to use relevant data to detail their community priorities and services, and propose a plan to address them.
 This includes closing attachment gaps through supporting access to quality care.
 Service plans include a summary, a data profile that supports the division’s priorities, details about services that will be implemented, and a budget that captures required resources for implementation.
-The service plan template is currently being revised to reflect the lessons learned through the Wave 1 service plan development process.
+The service plan template has been revised to reflect the lessons learned through the Wave 1 service plan development process and changes will be made as needed.

 What level of funding will be provided for PCNs?

 PCNs will be funded based on the community’s attachment gap plus additional resources to build out teams and support governance, change management, and administration.
 The simplest way to consider the level of funding is to determine the costs of the resources that would be required to close your community’s attachment gap.
-E-mail firstname.lastname@example.org to arrange a call to discuss funding parameters in greater detail.
+For more information, contact your GPSC and Ministry of Health liaison.

 What are the realistic timelines to develop the Service Plan?